BIRMINGHAM-SHUTTLESWORTH INTERNATIONAL AIRPORT TAXIWAY A RELOCATION ENVIRONMENTAL ASSESSMENT

 Submitting Public Comments

-Written comments can be submitted through the online comment form, email, or mail using the options below, or in person at the public meeting.
+Comments can be submitted through the online comment form, email, or mail using the options below.

 - Online comment form: BHM Draft EA Public Comment Form